How to Sell Your House by Owner and Save Thousands

 If all of these tasks seem overwhelming, there is another option that many home sellers prefer.
 You still sell your home by owner, but you pay a low fee for marketing and agent assistance.
 Companies like ListingSpark cater to home sellers who want to sell their house without a REALTORⓇ but don’t have the time or desire to go at it completely alone.

 ListingSpark offers home sellers the opportunity to forego agent commissions (the number one reason home sellers sell their homes without a real estate agent) and pay a daily low fee to list their home.
+Not only that, but they will guide you on how to sell your home.
 For only dollars a day, the home seller has access to:

 - The same technology real estate agents use (the MLS, and sales comps and property tax records for market analysis that helps you accurately price your home)